 CofS donors, if they choose, are encouraged to choose a trek team to travel to the community to work alongside the community members to start construction on the school.
 Community members host Trek Teams in their homes and facilitate workshops to teach visitors about the richness of their culture.
 These treks are not a vacation, a poverty tour or “voluntourism.”
 The trips are an act of solidarity.

-CofS donors have helped us fund the construction of 34 schools as of June 2020.
+CofS donors have helped us fund the construction of 41 schools as of December 2022.
 Schools have been funded in remote villages in Guatemala, Haiti, Malawi, Mali, Nepal, Nicaragua, and Senegal.
-Over 5,000 students, 48% of which are girls, are attending school in their own communities/villages.
+Close to 6,000 students, 49% of which are girls, are attending school in their own communities/villages.
 Committing to a school build project transforms a community and impacts generations by breaking the cycle of poverty, illiteracy, and low expectations.